rbalestr-lab/stable-pretraining.github.io/dev/_sources/auto_examples/custom_supervised.rst

             return testloader

         def compute_loss(self):
-            """The computer loss is called during training on each mini-batch stable-SSL automatically stores the output of the data loader as `self.data` which you can access directly within that function""" preds = self.forward(self.data[0])
+            """The compute_loss method is called during training on each mini-batch.

+            stable-SSL automatically stores the output of the data loader as `self.data`, which you can access directly within this function.
+            """
+            preds = self.forward(self.data[0])
             return F.cross_entropy(preds, self.data[1])